Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Methods

 \subsection{Model Training}

-All 16 manually annotated privacy policies used for model training and testing underwent processing as outlined in section~\ref{sec:formatting}.
-We randomly reserved 70\% of the manual annotations to constitute our training data (\trainsize{} examples), while the other 30\% (\testsize{} examples) are reserved as testing examples.
-We specifically employ parameter efficient fine-tuning (PEFT) using low-rank adaption (LoRA) as our training method instead of traditional fine-tuning whenever possible~\cite{hu2021lora}.
-We do this because OpenAI's business model suggests that LoRA is being employed in the place of traditional fine-tuning.\footnote{We make this claim because OpenAI allows for ``fine-tuning'' through their API.
-Traditional fine-tuning would require making full copies of the model (\textit{e.g.,} GPT-3) for each user.
+We processed all 16 manually-annotated privacy policies into ground truth examples for model training and testing as described in Section~\ref{sec:formatting}.
+We randomly reserved 70\% of the manual annotations to constitute our training data (\trainsize{} examples), while the other 30\% (\testsize{} examples) were testing data.

+We used low-rank adaptation (LoRA), a type of parameter efficient fine-tuning (PEFT), as our training method to ensure that the open-source models were trained in a way consistent with the proprietary models~\cite{hu2021lora}.
+PEFT describes a number of methods for training some, but not all, of a model's parameters (i.e., being ``parameter efficient'' when training).
+LoRA is a PEFT method that involves freezing a model's weights and inserting trainable rank decomposition matrices into the model's architecture.
+These low-rank matrices are then ``trained'' during fine-tuning, while the base model remains frozen.
+OpenAI's business model suggests that LoRA is being employed in the place of traditional fine-tuning, as low rank matrices are very cheap to store and entire models are typically large and expensive.\footnote{We make this claim because OpenAI allows for ``fine-tuning'' through their API.
+Traditional fine-tuning would require making full copies of the model (\textit{e.g.,} GPT-3.5) for each user.
 Doing so would result in terabytes of space being allocated per user due to the size of OpenAI's models.
-Additionally, it has been observed that previously fine-tuned models under OpenAI may change in performance without warning, as OpenAI routinely updates their models.
-This behavior would not be observed if traditional fine-tuning were occurring because each user would have their own discrete copy of the model.} We keep the training parameters constant for all open-source models, unless the model's documentation or research paper indicates that parameters should be set to specific values.
-Namely, Flan-T5 recommends a higher learning rate than the other models, and, at the time of writing, is not supported for LoRA.
-We consequently use traditional fine-tuning for Flan-T5.
+Additionally, it has been observed that previously fine-tuned OpenAI models may change in performance without warning, as OpenAI routinely updates their models.
+This behavior would not be observed if traditional fine-tuning were occurring because each user would have their own discrete copy of the model.}

+Thus, to ensure that all our model comparisons are fair, we trained all LLMs using LoRA.
+We kept the training parameters constant between all open-source models.
+We made an exception for the learning rate of Flan-T5, as the model's documentation recommends a slightly higher learning rate than the other models.
+This higher learning rate could have caused the model to converge faster than others.